section-engineering-education/engineering-education/authors/adhing'a-fredrick/index.md

-Fredrick is a Computer Technology student at Meru University of Science and Technology with interests in Python for Machine Learning and Data Science.
-When not writing code, He is writing articles/books or learning.
+Fredrick is a Computer Technology student with interests in Python for Web development, Machine Learning and Data Science.
+When away from the computer, he loves nature walks and learning new things.